StreamNative CLI Tutorial

 apikey.cloud.streamnative.io/<your-api-key-name> created

-Query the API Key to verify the API Key is created.
+Query the API Key to verify the API Key is created and optionally retrieve the token.

 snctl get apikey <your-api-key-name> -o yaml